Hameez10/MetMate/README.md

 Imagine a platform that simplifies the process of expanding your social circle.
 Through a straightforward sign-up procedure, you're invited to embark on a journey where friendships flourish organically, while you sit back and watch connections unfurl with ease.

-## How we built it

-Our expedition was fueled by a blend of sheer determination and collaborative zeal.
-In our pursuit of mastery over front-end languages, we embraced the companionship of countless video calls.
-Together, we delved into the intricacies of coding and design, uniting our energies to bring our vision to life.

 ## Challenges we ran into